brendoncarroll/go-p2p/README.md

 A higher order swarm which increases the MTU of an underlying swarm by breaking apart messages, and assembling them on the other side.

-The `swarmutil` package contains utilities for writing `Swarms` and a test suite to make sure it exhibits all the behaviors expected.
+The `swarmutil` package contains utilities for writing `Swarms`.
+The `swarmtest` package contains a test suite which checks that a given Swarm implementation exhibits all the behaviors expected.

 ### P is for Protocols

-The utility of this library is determined entirely by how easily well-known p2p algorithms can be built and composed using it's primitives.

 - **Chord**
-A package for the Chord protocol.
-Provides functions for computing distance.
+A package for the Chord DHT algorithm.

 - **Kademlia**
-A package with a DHT, overlay network, and cache is in the works.
-Right now a cache that evicts keys distant in XOR space is available.
+A package for the Kademlia DHT algorithm.

 - **Multiplexing**
 Multiplexing creates multiple logical swarms on top of a single swarm.
 The `p2pmux` package provides string and integer multiplexers.

+- **P2PKE**
+P2PKE is an authenticated key exchange suitable for securing `p2p.Swarms`.
+Provides a session state machine, and a long-lived secure channel, which is used by `s/p2pkeswarm`

 ## PKI
 A `PeerID` type is provided to be used as the hash of public keys, for identifying peers.